jbk2/todo-list-js/README.md

 ## Usage
 Clone this repo, change the "name" in package.json, then run `npm install` to install the dependencies.

 ## ToDo's
-- Enable update of todoItem.#done on checkbox click
-- Enable update of todoItem.#title on title click

-- Create #updateTodoList() - to update either list or listItems:
+- Create #updateTodoList() - to update either list or items:
   (update priority, title (list & item), due date, done, list description)
   - must update localStorage object
   - must re-render the updated list
+- Populate sidebar

-- Add a clickable list title index in sidebar
+  - clickable list index?

-- Build a full list modal view, accessible by clicking on list body.
+  - Items by dueDate?
+- Adjust Item date logic so that if no dueDate selected the field is empty
+- Order todoItems by dueDate
 - Enable expansion of todoItem, by clicking on todoItem title.
+- Split css out into separate files

 ## Imminent ToDo's
-- Adapt logic to load lists from localStorage:
-  - Load lists from localStorage
-  - build html from lists
-  - render html